The internal format for strings is always UTF-16, it is not tied to the page encoding.

 \u0323), then we’ll have “S with dots above and below”:

-This gives great flexibility, but also an interesting problem: the same symbol visually can be represented with different unicode compositions.
+This provides great flexibility, but also an interesting problem: two characters may visually look the same, but be represented with different unicode compositions.

-To solve it, there exists a “unicode normalization” algorithm that brings each string to the single “normal” form.
+To solve this, there exists a “unicode normalization” algorithm that brings each string to the single “normal” form.

 It is implemented by str.normalize().